On My Way (Ben Kweller album)

 On My Way is the second album released by Ben Kweller.
-All songs were written by Ben Kweller.
+All songs were written by Kweller himself.

 Recording process

-On My Way was recorded at the same studio (Sear Sound) as Sha Sha, but the approach was completely different.
+On My Way was recorded at the same studio (Sear Sound) as Kweller's debut album Sha Sha, but the approach was completely different.
 "I really wanted to capture the band that had been backing me up for the past year and a half.
 We recorded everything live, in one room without headphones and hardly any overdubs.
-I'm very proud of On My Way's spontaneity and honesty.
+I'm very proud of On My Ways spontaneity and honesty.
 I'm especially proud of the song "On My Way".
 I feel it's one of my best."